Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Conclusion

 \section{Conclusion}

-In this paper, we propose a decentralized channel-allocation algorithm based on trial-and-error learning for the IoT networks operating on the shared bandwidth.
-The proposed algorithm guarantees social-optimal performance through repeatedly constructing intermediate non-cooperative games in the epoch-based exploration-exploitation framework of multi-player, multi-armed bandits and then by learning the equilibrium policies according to the players' local reference states.
-The proposed algorithm is able to address the situation of time-varying channels with underlying unpredictable interference from the licensed transmissions.
-Theoretical analysis proves that the proposed policy-learning scheme is able to achieve the optimal regret in $O(M\log_2^{1+\delta}T)$ ($\delta>0$) complexity for a multi-player bandit game of $M$ players along a time horizon of $T$.
+In this paper, we have proposed a decentralized, epoch-based channel-allocation algorithm based on trial-and-error learning for IoT networks underlaying over the bandwidth shared by primary users.
+The proposed algorithm exploits the information of primary transmissions in a framework of contexutal of multi-player, multi-armed bandits.
+It guarantees socially-optimal performance through repeatedly constructing intermediate non-cooperative games for performing decentralized policy learning between the phases of channel-quality exploration and policy exploitation.
+The proposed algorithm efficiently addresses the situation of time-varying channels with underlying unpredictable interference from the licensed transmissions.
+Theoretical analysis proves that the proposed policy-learning scheme is able to achieve the optimal regret in $O(M\log_2^{1+\delta}T)$ ($\delta>0$) for a contextual multi-player bandit game of $M$ players along a time horizon of $T$.
 Our proposed algorithm is especially appropriate for deployment in infrastructure-less networks with rigid constraint on communications between links.
-Particularly, the only information needed by the algorithm is about the activity states of the licensed users through beacon packet-reading and the inter-link collision states on a channel through the receiving device's feedback.
-The simulation results show that the proposed algorithm is able to achieve better performance than a number of reference schemes on realistic channels underlaying a licensed LTE or 5G network.
+Particularly, the only information needed by the algorithm is the inter-link collision states over channels from the receiving device's feedback.
+The simulation results show that the proposed algorithm is able to achieve better performance than a number of state-of-the-art reference schemes when the IoT network underlays on realistic channels of a licensed cellular network.

 \linespread{1.23}